George Haines: Coaching UCLA and Stanford

 From 1974 to 1978, Haines coached the UCLA men's swimming team.
 UCLA twice finished third in the NCAA during his tenure.
-After leaving UCLA, he took an AAU coaching job in Philadelphia with the new Foxcatcher Swim club from 1978 to 1980 taking a considerable salary, replacing ASCA Hall of Fame Coach Frank Keefe, who began coaching at Yale in September 1978.
+After leaving UCLA, he took an AAU coaching job in Philadelphia with the new Foxcatcher Swim club from 1978 to 1980 taking a sizable salary, and replacing ASCA Hall of Fame Coach Frank Keefe, who began coaching at Yale in September 1978.

-In 1982, Haines started coaching the Women's Swim Team at Stanford University, where he led the team to an NCAA championship in 1983 as well as two second-places finishes and two third-place finishes.
+In 1982, Haines started coaching the Women's Swim Team at Stanford University, and led them to an NCAA championship in 1983 as well as two second-place finishes and two third-place finishes.
 He coached the Stanford Women's team for seven seasons, through around 1988.
 One of his swimmers at Stanford, Susan von der Lippe was a gold and silver medalist in medley and breaststroke at the 1984 Los Angeles Olympics, and qualified for the U.S. Olympic team in both 1980 and 1988.

 Legacy

 After his stint at Stanford, he retired from coaching swimming in 1988.
 George's achievements were exceptional and remain unprecedented.
 By the time of his retirement, he had coached 53 Olympic team swimmers, who won a total of 44 gold, 14 silver and 10 bronze medals.
 The majority of his Olympians were from his Santa Clara Swim Club teams.
 During his retirement, he coached senior softball, leading a team to West Palm Beach's Senior Softball World Series.

 He spent most of his retirement in Sacramento, where he enjoyed golf, occasionally returning to Santa Clara, or Palo Alto to watch and attend meets.

 Haines suffered a stroke around 2004, which incapacitated him for the rest of his life.
 He died in a nursing home in Carmichael, California, on May 1, 2006.
 He was married in 1945 to June Carter Haines, and the couple had five children.
+Haines's children mirrored his athletic ability, with his daughter Kerry competing on three national teams as a swimmer.
+His Daughter Janice played tennis for UCLA, Judy was both a coach and gymnast, and Paula played High School tennis as a city-wide tennis champion.
+His son Kyle competed in track and wrestling.
 A bronze statue of Haines now stands next to the Olympic-size pool at the Santa Clara Swim Center.
 In 2000, the center was renamed the George F. Haines International Swim Center in his honor.
 Around 2000, he was named the Coach of the Century by the International Swimming Hall of Fame.